dingherself/phil-324/handouts/09-bostock.md

                 was probably what people thought "sex" meant in 1964).

-            -   *Principled and timeless semantic intent*: Title VII means what the law makers intended to mean in a principled and timeless sense.
+            -   *Principled and timeless semantic intent*: Title VII means what the law makers intended it to mean in a principled and timeless sense.
 That is, "discrimination because of sex" means "whatever discrimination that is in fact discrimination because of sex."
 Proponents of